jhansimunukoti/azure-docs/articles/active-directory/develop/apple-sso-plugin.md

 #### Enable SSO for all apps with a specific bundle ID prefix
 - **Key**: `AppPrefixAllowList`
 - **Type**: `String`
 - **Value**: Comma-delimited list of application bundle ID prefixes for the applications that are allowed to participate in SSO.
 This parameter allows all apps that start with a particular prefix to participate in SSO.
+The default value for this key will be set to com.microsoft to allow all Microsoft Apps for iOS and com.microsoft.,com.apple for macOS Apps.
 - **Example**: `com.contoso., com.fabrikam.`

 #### Disable SSO for specific apps